W R Burner (Minister of the Gospel)

 Plagues of God are instituted for a purpose; normally as a punishment of a rebellious people who have forsaken the ways of the Lord.
-They become so short-sighted that they could not see His desire to be their shield, protector, and provider.
+They become so short-sighted that they cannot see His desire to be their shield, protector, and provider.

-A plague is defined as any epidemic disease with a high death rate.
-Any large scale calamity; especially when thought to be sent by God, to infest or afflict with disease, calamity, or evil of any kind.
+A plague is defined as any epidemic disease with a high death rate; any large scale calamity to infest or afflict with disease, calamity, or evil of any kind.

 Another epidemic in the same regions during the 14th century, known as the Black Death, killed about 75 million people.
 Epidemics of that magnitude have not occurred in modern times.

-We are seeing epidemics of far less magnitude but devastating to those affected by their far-reaching tentacles.
+We are seeing epidemics of far less magnitude but devastating to those affected.
 Similar words to plague are: Calamity, destruction, distress, pestilence, and pandemic.
-Those words all carry the frightful unknown circumstances that first entail such outbreaks.
-Whether they are plagues of God; or not, remains to be seen.
+Those words all carry the frightful unknown circumstances that entails such outbreaks, whether they are plagues of God; or not, remains to be seen.

 Scripture reveals: And David built there an altar to the Lord, and offered burnt offerings and peace offerings.
-So the Lord was entreated (or heeded to their prayers) for the land, and the plague was stayed from Israel (2 Samuel 24:25).
+So the Lord was entreated (heeded the prayers) for the land, and the plague was stayed from Israel (2 Samuel 24:25).

-Plagues of God can be stopped when recognition of their source is realized, the reason for such, and calling upon the mercy of God, by that of a repentant people.
+Plagues of God can be stopped when recognition of their source is realized, the reason for such, and calling upon the mercy of God by a repentant people.

-A rebellious nature was noted of the people in the time of Moses.
+A rebellious nature was noted in the time of Moses.
 Scripture reveals: And the people spoke against God, and against Moses, Wherefore have you brought us up out of Egypt to die in the wilderness?
-For there is no bread, neither is there any water; and our soul loathes (or detests) this light bread (Numbers 21:5).
+For there is no bread, neither is there any water; and our soul loathes (detests) this light bread (Numbers 21:5).

-The people were in a rebellious state even detesting the provisions of God.
-The response: And the Lord sent fiery serpents among the people, and they bit the people; and much people of Israel died.
-This is not called a plague but obviously had the same affect on those in its path; bringing calamity, distress, and death to a rebellious people.
+The people were in a rebellious state even detesting the provisions of God with His response being: And the Lord sent fiery serpents among the people, and they bit the people; and much people of Israel died (Numbers 21:6).
+This was not called a plague but obviously had the same affect on those in its path; bringing calamity, distress, and death to a rebellious people.

 Scripture reveals: Therefore the people came to Moses, and said, We have sinned, for we have spoken against the Lord, and against you; pray to the Lord, that he take away the serpents from us.
 And Moses prayed for the people.

-Ten plagues of God were released upon Egypt, who had held God's people in bondage for 400 years.
+Ten plagues of God were released upon Egypt which had held God's people in bondage for 400 years.
 Scripture reveals: And the Lord said to Moses, Rise up early in the morning, and stand before Pharaoh, and say to him, Thus saith the Lord God of the Hebrews, Let my people go, that they may serve me.

 For I will at this time send all my plagues upon your heart (that of Pharaoh), and upon your servants, and upon your people; that you may know that there is none like me in all the earth.
 For now I will stretch out my hand, that I may smite you and your people with pestilence; and you shall be cut off from the earth (Exodus 9:13-15).

-The final plague would attest to God's deliverance of the Hebrews from the clutches of the Egyptians.
+The final plague (death of the first born) would attest to God's deliverance of the Hebrews from the clutches of the Egyptians.
 Scripture reveals: And the Lord said to Moses, Yet will I bring one plague more upon Pharaoh, and upon Egypt; afterward he will let you go hence: when he shall let you go, he shall surely thrust you out hence altogether (Exodus 11:1).

-In the world today we are experiencing calamities, destruction, distresses, pestilences, sometimes described as pandemics, similar words to that of a plague.
-Scripture reveals: Nation shall rise against nation, and kingdom against kingdom: and there shall be famines, and pestilences, and earthquakes, in divers (or various) places.
+In the world today we are experiencing calamities, destruction, distresses, pestilences, sometimes described as pandemics, similar to that of a plague.
+Scripture reveals: Nation shall rise against nation, and kingdom against kingdom: and there shall be famines, and pestilences, and earthquakes, in divers (various) places.
 All these are the beginning of sorrows (Matthew 24:7-8).

-A Bible commentary referred to the beginning of sorrows as "birth pangs."
-There is ample reason towards the plagues of God becoming a reality; to those who have tuned God out, to invest in the ungodliness of man.
-Among such is the killing of the unborn, openly flaunting homosexuality which is condemned in God's Word, and questioning or attempting to change one's God-given sex at birth!
+There is ample reason towards the plagues of God becoming a reality; those who have tuned God out, investing in the ungodliness of man, the killing of the unborn, openly flaunting homosexuality which is condemned in God's Word, and attempting to change one's God-given sex at birth!

-A Bible commentary noted: At this point in the Tribulation period, most surviving unbelievers will have permanently make up their minds concerning Christ, and God.
-They will refuse to repent; even under the terrible judgment of the plagues of God.
-Despite the wrath of God being poured out they will not turn to the very one who is able to stay His wrath!
+It was noted that at this point in the Tribulation period, most surviving unbelievers will refuse to repent; even under the terrible judgment of the plagues of God.
+Despite the wrath of God being poured out they will not turn to the very one who is able to stay that wrath!

-In reference to the fall of Babylon; noted as the habitation of devils, and the hold of every foul spirit, was a directive to the believers not to be caught up in such activity.
-Scripture reveals: And I (John) heard another voice from heaven, saying, Come out of her my people, that you be not partakers of her sins, and that you receive not of her plagues (Revelation 18:4).
+In reference to the fall of Babylon; noted as the habitation of devils, and the hold of every foul spirit, was a directive to believers: And I (John) heard another voice from heaven, saying, Come out of her my people, that you be not partakers of her sins, and that you receive not of her plagues (Revelation 18:4).

-A Bible commentary noted: Believers were to forsake Babylon's idolatrous activities, not to touch the unclean thing, to separate themselves from such an influence.
-God's people were to be separate from the rest of the world; not conniving with them, committing the same as them, not to have fellowship with the unfruitful works of darkness, in order to not receive the plagues of God along with her.
+It was noted that believers were to forsake Babylon's idolatrous activities, not to touch the unclean thing, to separate themselves from its influence.
+God's people are to be separate from the rest of the world; not conniving with them, committing the same as them, not to have fellowship with the unfruitful works of darkness, in order to not receive the plagues of God.

-In the midst of calamity, destruction, distress, pestilence, or pandemics, there are many promises in God's Word towards His divine protection to the believer.
-One such assurance is: There shall no evil befall you, neither shall any plagues come nigh (or near) your dwelling (Psalm 91:10).
+In reference to calamity, destruction, distress, pestilence, or pandemics, there are many promises in God's Word towards His divine protection to the believer.
+One such assurance is: Because you have made the Lord, which is my refuge, even the Most High, your habitation (dwelling place), there shall no evil befall you, neither shall any plagues come nigh (near) your dwelling (Psalm 91:9-10).

-A Bible commentary noted: The evil of punishment (plagues of God) does not touch the saints of God.
-When they dwell in God, have made Him their most High, it may not enter into them, and should it, yet not as evil or by the way of punishment.
+It was noted that the evil punishment plagues of God does not touch the saints of God.
+When they dwell in God, have made Him their most High, it may not enter into them, and should it, it will not be in the way of punishment.

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.